 Welcome to our news page.
 If you have a news item that you would like added to this page please contact us.

+Welcome to the autumn edition of the BIS newsletter.
 In this bumper edition there

 are exciting articles on ladybirds, Hairy Dragonflies, Pearl-Bordered and Marsh